DEV Community

 Discord Killed the MacBook Dev Environment and Never Looked Back

-Discord's engineering team had tripled in size and was drowning in a swamp of 'works on my machine' bugs — some engineers running macOS, some Ubuntu, all of them slowly.
+Discord's engineering team had tripled in size and was drowning in "works on my machine" bugs — some engineers on macOS, some on Ubuntu, all of them slowly.
 The solution was radical: no one gets a local dev environment anymore.
+Except frontend.
+That's its own story.

 The Story

-For most of Discord's early history, backend engineers set up development environments on their personal laptops — primarily MacBooks, but some preferred Ubuntu.
-This dual-environment world was manageable when the engineering team was small and most people sat near each other in San Francisco.
-As Discord's product grew and the engineering organization tripled in headcount, the cracks became structural failures.
+For most of Discord's early history, backend engineers set up development environments on their personal laptops — primarily MacBooks, some Ubuntu.
+This was manageable when the engineering team was small.
+As Discord's product grew and the engineering organisation tripled in headcount, the cracks became structural failures.
 Homebrew (a popular package manager for macOS that installs open source software but lacks guarantees of reproducibility across machines) upgrades would silently break an engineer's dev setup.
-A new team member would spend their first week not shipping code but untangling environment issues unique to their laptop.
-The tooling team accumulated a growing backlog of one-off tickets that amounted to: your environment is subtly different from everyone else's, and we have to figure out why.
+New team members spent their first week not shipping code but untangling environment issues unique to their laptop.
+The DevEx team accumulated a growing backlog of one-off tickets that amounted to: your environment is subtly different from everyone else's, and we have to figure out why.
 There was no single source of truth for what a correct Discord development environment looked like.

-The solution the DevEx team landed on was radical in its simplicity: stop maintaining two local environments and move all backend and infrastructure development to a single Linux-based Cloud Development Environment (a remote machine running in a cloud provider's data center that developers access via their editor's remote extension, giving them full Linux capabilities without managing local hardware).
-Discord evaluated Coder (an open-source platform for creating and managing cloud development environments at scale, providing templated workspace provisioning, lifecycle management, and developer access controls) in late 2020 — a natural fit given that Coder's team were avid Discord users.
-The alignment was easy: Discord was already a heavy Kubernetes user, and Coder's V1 product was entirely Kubernetes-native.
+The solution was radical in its simplicity: stop maintaining two local environments and move all backend and infrastructure development to a single Linux-based Cloud Development Environment (a remote machine running in a cloud provider's data centre that developers access via their editor's remote extension, giving them full Linux capabilities without managing local hardware).
+Discord evaluated Coder (an open-source platform for creating and managing cloud development environments at scale, providing templated workspace provisioning, lifecycle management, and developer access controls) in late 2020.
 The partnership began, and Discord started the first of what would turn out to be two separate migrations.

 Problem